 The program must also include a practicum or internship.

-You do not necessarily have to have a separate course in each of the above content areas, but you must be able to demonstrate that your program covered all the requirements.
+You do not necessarily need a separate course in each of the above content areas, but you must be able to demonstrate that your program covered all the requirements.

-The program must include at least 60 semester hours of coursework (or the equivalent, if the institution uses quarter or trimester hours).
+The program must include at least 60 semester hours of coursework or the equivalent if the institution uses quarter or trimester hours.
 If the degree is in counseling, all semester hours will count toward the semester hour requirement.
-Some courses outside of the degree program may count; the board will evaluate these individually.
+Some courses outside of the program may count; the board will evaluate these individually.

 The board approves courses in the following counseling-related content areas: